Kim Kardashian Puts Booty On Display In Thong And Bra On Instagram For Cheeky Promo Of New KKW Beauty Makeup

 Kardashian also shared a safe-for-work-viewing close-up of her face showing her eyes with the metallic cobalt blue shade from her new cosmetics line.
 Kim explained that the color was named Libra because she and Mario are both Libras.

 The shade of blue has a special meaning for Kardashian and her makeup artist, revealed Kim.
 Kardashian admitted that she used to fight with the cosmetics expert against using color.
-However, one time when she was talking on her phone and ignoring him, Mario used blue on her eyes and she “freaked out,” but then viewed the results in the mirror and fell in love with the color.
+However, one time when she was talking on her phone and ignoring him, Mario used blue on her eyes and she “freaked out.”
+However, she then viewed the results in the mirror and fell in love with the color.

 “We fight over which look we should do all the time but this blue eye reminds me to trust him,” added Kardashian.